-Extreme risk aversion: For high consequence projects that have little to no adaptive capacity, would be irreversibly destroyed or significantly costly to relocate/repair or would have considerable public health, public safety, or environmental impacts.
-For instance, critical infrastructure should be considered as extremely risk averse.
-Extreme risk aversion projects should be resilient to high end sea level scenarios, when feasible.
+For high consequence and very long lifespan (i.e., beyond 2100) projects that have little to no adaptive capacity, would be irreversibly destroyed or significantly costly to relocate/ repair and would have considerable public health, public safety, or environmental impacts.
+For instance, critical infrastructure which includes but is not limited to, transit, roads, airports, ports, water storage and conveyance, wastewater treatment facilities, landfills, power plants, and railroads,) should be considered as extremely risk averse.
+Extreme risk aversion projects should be resilient to the High Scenario, through project design or through an adaptation pathway approach, when feasible and appropriate.